 Oral hygiene is a necessary part of your daily health regiment.
-Keeping your teeth clean helps keep your entire body clean.
+Keeping your teeth clean helps keep your entire body healthy.
 Infections in the mouth can cause a variety of issues ranging from mild discomfort to extreme cases such as bone loss or blood infections.
-Taking care of your mouth will ensure you a healthier life.
+Taking care of your mouth will ensure healthy teeth and a healthier life.

 Once an adult reaches the age of 35, past studies have shown that more adults from this age on will lose their teeth from periodontal disease, or gum disease, than from only cavity damage.
 Periodontal disease is so prevalent that it will affect over 75% of adults, at some point in their life.
 By employing and sticking to proper brushing and flossing, one can do their best to avoid cavities and periodontal damage.